osick/collision/README.md

 # Collision

-**Collsion** Proof of concept for a neural network to detect collsions of bodies.
 ![collisions](banner.jpg)

+**Collsion** is a proof of concept for a neural network to detect collsions of bodies.

-For training, validation and testing we us Blender generated images (size: 540 x 540 x 3) of cubes.
+This project is for training, validation and testing we us Blender generated images (size: 540 x 540 x 3) of cubes.
 It uses as LeNet like architecture and the whole can be used as a template for other CNN projects.